Moain Sadeq

-Moain Sadeq (معين صادق; born 1955) is a Palestinian-Canadian archaeologist specialising in the archaeology of Gaza.
+Moain Sadeq (معين صادق) is a Palestinian-Canadian archaeologist specialising in the archaeology of Gaza.
 He teaches at Qatar University and has worked at colleges in Canada.
 After completing a doctorate at the Free University of Berlin, Sadeq co-founded the Faculty of Education in Gaza, which later became Al-Aqsa University.
 In 1994, Sadeq co-founded the Department of Antiquities of Gaza.
 While working at department, Sadeq jointly led excavations at Tell es-Sakan and Tell el-‘Ajjul.

 Early life and education

 Sadeq was born in Khan Yunis in Palestine.
 Sadeq graduated from Cairo University in 1979 with a Bachelor of Arts in Islamic archaeology.
 He then studied at the Free University of Berlin, completing a doctorate in Islamic history and archaeology.

 Career

 With support from fellow archaeologist Klaus Brisch and funding from the Deutschen Akademischen Austauschdienst, Sadeq developed his doctoral thesis into a book, published by Klaus Schwarz Verlag in 1991.
 Die mamlukische Architektur der Stadt Gaza was a survey of Islamic architecture in Gaza.
 Also in 1991 Sadeq co-founded the Faculty of Education in Gaza, which later became Al-Aqsa University.